bracheopterix/blog/src/ChimpRace/readme.txt

 // Distorted reflection
 // For you it is strictly one way (1-10)
+// You have some time to remember the cards before thei would be flipped
+// More cards - more time, help yourself.
 // You are human, your win is just what you are expected from you.
 So it has no gratification
 // Otherwise - you are worse than a chimps in the laboratory.
+Guess which counter is what.
 // Red is bad.
 You are punished for taking more burden, for doing anythin wrong or sometimes anything at all